On Typesetting Engines: A Programmer's Perspective

 React-pdf can be used on both client side and server side.

-If used on client side, then yes we have instant preview, again, you can check the playground (opens in a new tab) for a live demo.
-Otherwise, if used on server side with node.js (opens in a new tab), then no instant preview due to the round trip time from request to response.
+If used on client side, then yes we have instant preview, again, you can check the playground for a live demo.
+Otherwise, if used on server side with Node.js, then no instant preview due to the round trip time from request to response.

 Conclusion